GetGenki/ki-deployer/README.md

 This is a break down of the installation steps.
 It allows a better understanding of what is happening in the background when using the one command installation script.

 ### Database
-We need to create the database to store the blockchain data.
-After this step, you need to end up with a database "kinet_db" and a user with a full access into it.
+We first need to create the database to store the blockchain data.
+After this step, you must end up with a database ("kinet_db") and a user with a full access to it.
 Do it your way or follow these steps:

 Install postgres
 ```bash